waa/bacula-tapealert/README.md

 ```

 ## CONFIGURATION:
 Next, configure the SD's tape drive device resources with the additional `ControlDevice` and `AlertCommand` settings as described above.
+Note that both settings must be configured for the SD to call the script set by the `AlertCommand` setting.

 ## USE:
 The following command line options may be used:
 ```
 # /opt/bacula/scripts/bacula-tapealert.py -h
-Usage:
-bacula-tapealert.py <drive_device> [logging] [-f <logfile>] [test] [debug] bacula-tapealert.py -h | --help
-bacula-tapealert.py -v | --version

-Options:
+usage: bacula-tapealert.py [-h] [-v] [-d] [-t] [-l] [-f FILE] [-i JOBID] drive_device

+Drop-in replacement for tapealert bash/perl script with more features.

+positional arguments:
-drive_device   The drive's /dev/sg*, /dev/nst#, or /dev/tape/by-id/*-nst, or /dev/tape/by-path/* node.
+drive_device             The drive's /dev/nst#, /dev/tape/by-id/*-nst, or /dev/tape/by-path/* node.

+optional arguments:
+-h, --help               Show this help message and exit -v, --version            Print the script version.
+-d, --debug              Log a lot more output, including system utility outputs.
-test           Run in test mode?
-Edit the 'fake_tapeinfo_txt' string in this script to suit. debug          Log a lot more output, including system utility outputs. logging        Should the script log anything at all?
+-t, --test               Run in test mode?
+Edit the 'fake_tapeinfo_txt' string in this script to suit.
+-l, --logging            Should the script log anything at all?
 Default is False!

--f <logfile>   Where should the script append log file to? [default: /opt/bacula/working/bacula-tapealert-py.log]
+-f FILE, --file FILE     Where should the script append log file to?
+Default: /opt/bacula/log/bacula-tapealert.log -i JOBID, --jobid JOBID  The jobid.

--h, --help     Print this help message.
--v, --version  Print the script name and version.
 ```

 ## TESTING: